marcelovani/bfd/README.md

 choose Adminimal.

 In **ressources/css** there is a **adminimal-custom.css** that match the color scheme of this theme.
-To use it copy it in **files** folder and tick "Use adminimal-custom.css" in `/admin/appearance/settings/adminimal_theme`.
+To use it copy it in **sites/default/files** folder and tick "Use adminimal-custom.css" in `/admin/appearance/settings/adminimal_theme`.
 This is a native feature of the Adminimal theme.

 **List of modules to install:**